-Can Borrow More
+Can Borrow More:

-With a hard money loan, the lender may be willing to lend you 100 percent of the purchase price.
+- With a hard money loan, the lender may be willing to lend you 100 percent of the purchase price.
 Without a down payment, you would only be responsible for paying the origination fee and the monthly interest until you pay the loan off in full.

-Good When Starting Out
+Good When Starting Out:

-- When you are just starting out, these loans allow you to purchase property with very little money of your own.
-Once you have established yourself a bit as an investor, you may be able to secure a line of credit from a bank instead of using a hard money loan, which will have a much lower interest rate.
+- When you are just starting out, hard money loans allow you to purchase property with very little money of your own.
+Once you have established yourself as an investor, you may be able to secure a line of credit from a bank instead of using a hard money loan, which will have a much lower interest rate.

 While there are benefits to obtaining a hard money loan, here are 4 risks you must also consider:

-High Origination Fee
+High Origination Fee:

-An origination fee is a fee the lender will charge to process the loan.
+- An origination fee is a fee the lender will charge to process the loan.
 It is a percentage of the loan.

-Not Long Term
+Not Long Term:

-While it is common to have a 15-year mortgage or a 30-year mortgage, this is not the case with hard money loans.
-While every contract is different, these loans will often have to be paid back within a few months or a few years.
+- While it is common to have a 15-year mortgage or a 30-year mortgage, this is not the case with hard money loans.
+While every contract is different, these loans often have to be paid back within a few months or a few years.
 If the loan is not paid back within the first few months or year, the already high-interest rate could increase.

-Losing the Property
+Losing the Property:

-Since the physical property is the guarantor of the loan, not you personally, if you cannot pay off the loan, you will lose the property.
+- Since the physical property is the guarantor of the loan, not you personally, if you cannot pay off the loan, you will lose the property.